wizzomafizzo/mrext/docs/launchsync.md

 1. Place at least one sync file in the root of your SD card or in a menu folder.
 Menu folders are folders which start with an underscore (`_`)
 2. Run `launchsync` from the MiSTer `Scripts` menu

-Launch Sync will search for all sync files on the MiSTer, check for sync file updates online, create folders for new sync files, and then create or update all shortcuts for listed games.
+LaunchSync will search for all sync files on the MiSTer, check for sync file updates online, create folders for new sync files, and then create or update all shortcuts for listed games.

-*NOTE: Currently Launch Sync must be run manually to update.
+*NOTE: Currently LaunchSync must be run manually to update.
 In the future, it will be possible to have it run on MiSTer startup and automatically sync shortcuts in the background.*

 ### Sync Files

-Launch Sync requires sync files to actually do anything.
+LaunchSync requires sync files to actually do anything.
 These are text files ending in `.sync` which define the name of a playlist, the games in it and how to find them on your own system.
 You can create your own or find sync files other people have created.
 An example is the [Discord Game of the Month](https://raw.githubusercontent.com/wizzomafizzo/mrext/main/cmd/launchsync/examples/Discord%20Game%20of%20the%20Month.sync) playlist hosted here.

 ## Creating Sync Files